pavpen/rust-depedency-injection-design/Design.md

       `request_value` returns it as `Some(injected_result)`.
 If no such value was stored, it returns `None`.
 * [Pavex](https://github.com/LukeMathWalker/pavex/blob/main/ARCHITECTURE.md)
-  uses its build tool in order to perform code generation before building.
-It uses the 'classic' style of listing required services as function parameters.
-It allows using traits in the place of a type in the function parameter declaration.
-Service bindings are generated from a 'Blueprint' file, and by analyzing type signatures and other output from `rustdoc`.
+  uses its own build tool in order to perform code generation before building.
+It uses the 'classic' style of listing injected services as function parameters.
+It allows using a service trait in the place of a type in the function parameter declaration.
+Service bindings are generated from a 'Blueprint' file, and by analyzing type signatures, annotations (Rust procedural macro results) and other output from `rustdoc`.
 See [Reasoning about Rust: an introduction to Rustdoc's JSON format - Luca Palmieri - EuroRust 2023](https://www.youtube.com/watch?v=OxQYyg_v3rw).
 * Other Dependency Injection crates.
 Many of them try to bring code to an object-oriented approach.